sulugodu/Product_category_classification/README.md

 **Testing the api:**

-Run the `Testing the Product Api Server` cell in the jupyter notebook `training .ipynb` for testing the api end point.
+Run the `Testing the Product Api Server` cell in the jupyter notebook `training.ipynb` for testing the api end point.

 **Unit test for testing the api end point:**  `tests\test_product.py`